 Here are the most important types of residence titles for Austria:

 Residence title for students/Studenten (university)

 Applications can also be submitted at Austrian Honorary Consulates.
-Possibility to apply for national visa D (which allows immediate admission of studies for up to 180 days) AND residence title combined at the Consulate General, so processing time or residence title can be awaited in Austria.
+Possibility to apply for national visa D (which allows immediate admission of studies for up to 180 days) AND residence title combined at the Consulate General, so processing time of residence title can be awaited in Austria.
 Letter of admission to Austrian university/college has to be submitted.
 Entitles to part time employment (Bachelor´s degree) or full time employment (Masters degree) with any employer.

 Residence title for students/Schüler (school)